Braden5790/Lazor_Project/README.md

 * Running the Lazor_Class_and_Logic.py file will display the images from each level and save outputs to .png files with the level name
     * You can comment out specific levels if you wish only specific levels to run
     * Running this file will call on modules in the folder

+Note: Running this code for the first time may result in inaccurate image outputs of each level.
+This is because the user will need to allow the terminal to record the screen to capture the output of the code.